bronto/foreman_hooks-host_rename/README.md

 To remove the hook, perform the following steps:

-1. Run 'sudo foreman_hook-host_rename --uninstall' to unregister the hook with Foreman.
+1. Run 'sudo foreman_hooks-host_rename --uninstall' to unregister the hook with Foreman.

 2. Restart Apache via 'sudo service httpd restart'